 Did Dearborn National Deny Your Long-Term Disability Benefits?

-Every year, Dearborn National is guilty of denying a disturbing number of worthy long-term disability insurance claims.
+As a Louisiana long-term disability lawyer, I know Dearborn National is guilty of denying a disturbing number of worthy long-term disability insurance claims.

 They know that disabled claimants are vulnerable and are not in the best position to put up a fight.